Trump is starting a global trade war

 It asked officials to protect the region's steel market, warning that excess steel that would otherwise have been sold in the United States could push down prices at home.

--- Julia Horowitz and Chris Liakos contributed reporting.
+-- Julia Horowitz, Chris Liakos and Danielle Wiener-Bronner contributed reporting.